chaudron/ovs_perf/README.md

 test and
 makes sure the data path flows exists before starting the actual throughput test.
 * Flow type L4-UDP is not supported with T-Rex yet.
-* The Physical to Physical setup is supported, but has only been tested with Xena traffic generator.
+* The Physical to Physical setup is supported but has only been tested with Xena traffic generator.